-- (1) A retailer must offer a residential customer who is experiencing payment difficulties or financial hardship at least the following payment arrangements - (a) additional time to pay a bill; and - (b) an interest-free and fee-free instalment plan or other arrangement under which the residential customer is given additional time to pay a bill or to pay arrears (including any disconnection and reconnection charges) and is permitted to continue consumption. - (a) if the residential customer is experiencing payment difficulties: - (i) additional time to pay a bill; and - (ii) if requested by the residential customer, an interest-free and fee-free instalment plan or other arrangement under which the residential customer is given additional time to pay a bill or to pay arrears (including any disconnection and reconnection charges) and is permitted to continue consumption; - (b) if the residential customer is experiencing financial hardship: - (i) additional time to pay a bill; and - (ii) an interest-free and fee-free instalment plan or other arrangement under which the residential customer is given additional time to pay a bill or to pay arrears (including any disconnection and reconnection charges) and is permitted to continue consumption. - (2) When offering or amending an instalment plan, a retailer must -
+- (1) A retailer must offer a residential customer who is experiencing payment difficulties or financial hardship at least the following payment arrangements- - (a) additional time to pay a bill; and - (b) an interest-free and fee-free instalment plan or other arrangement under which the residential customer is given additional time to pay a bill or to pay arrears (including any disconnection and reconnection charges) and is permitted to continue consumption.

+In this clause "fee" means any fee or charge in connection with the establishment or operation of the instalment plan or other arrangement which would not otherwise be payable if the residential customer had not entered into the instalment plan or other arrangement.

-- (a) ensure that the instalment plan is fair and reasonable taking into account information about a residential customer's capacity to pay and consumption history; and - (b) comply with subclause (3). - (3) If a residential customer accepts an instalment plan offered by a retailer, the retailer must - (a) within 5 business days of the residential customer accepting the instalment plan provide the residential customer with information in writing or by electronic means that specifies: - (i) that specifies the terms of the instalment plan (including the number and amount of payments, the duration of payments and how the payments are calculated): - (ii) the consequences of not adhering to the instalment plan; and - (iii) the importance of contacting the retailer for further assistance if the residential customer cannot meet or continue to meet the instalment plan terms, and - (b) notify the residential customer in writing or by electronic means of any amendments to the instalment plan at least 5 business days before they come into effect (unless otherwise agreed with the residential customer) and provide the residential customer with information in writing or by electronic means that clearly explains and assists the residential customer to understand those changes. - (4) If a residential customer has, in the previous 12 months, had 2 instalment plans cancelled due to non-payment, a retailer does not have to offer that residential customer another instalment plan under subclause (1), unless the retailer is satisfied that the residential customer will comply with the instalment plan. - (5) For the purposes of subclause (4), cancellation does not include the revision of an instalment plan under clause 6.7.
+- (2) When offering or amending an instalment plan, a retailer must- - (a) ensure that the instalment plan is fair and reasonable taking into account information about a residential customer's capacity to pay and consumption history; and - (b) comply with subclause (3). - (3) If a $residential\ customer$ accepts an $instalment\ plan$ offered by a retailer, the retailer must- - (a) within 5 business days of the residential customer accepting the instalment plan provide the residential customer with information in writing or by electronic means that specifies- - (i) the terms of the instalment plan (including the number and amount of payments, the duration of payments and how the payments are calculated); - (ii) the consequences of not adhering to the instalment plan; and - (iii) the importance of contacting the retailer for further assistance if the residential customer cannot meet or continue to meet the instalment plan terms, and - (b) notify the residential customer in writing or by electronic means of any amendments to the instalment plan at least 5 business days before they come into effect (unless otherwise agreed with the residential customer) and provide the residential customer with information in writing or by electronic means that clearly explains and assists the residential customer to understand those changes. - (4) If a residential customer has, in the previous 12 months, had 2 instalment plans cancelled due to non-payment, a retailer does not have to offer that residential customer another instalment plan under subclause (1), unless the retailer is satisfied that the residential customer will comply with the instalment plan. - (5) For the purposes of subclause (4), cancellation does not include the revision of an instalment plan under clause 6.7.

-Division 3 - Assistance available to residential customers experiencing financial hardship
+Division 3-Assistance available to residential customers experiencing financial hardship